FACULTY

 Molly Wilson, MD (SHE/her):

-Dr. Wilson graduated from The Ohio State University with a Bachelor Degree in Nursing in 1997.
+Dr. Wilson graduated from The Ohio State University with a bachelor's degree in nursing in 1997.
 She practiced nursing in Oncology and Surgical Intensive Care for ten years.
-She graduated from Ross University with MD and completed residency at OhioHealth Grant Family Medicine.
-After graduation from residency in 2016, she joined the faculty at Grant where she was very clinically active as a part of the inpatient service team as well as the obstetrics team.
-She transitioned to OhioHealth Doctors Family Medicine Residency in June 2022 looking for a new horizon with the ability to focus on work/life balance.
+She graduated from Ross University Medical School and completed residency at OhioHealth Grant Family Medicine.
+After graduation from residency in 2016, she joined the faculty at Grant where she was very clinically active as a part of the inpatient service and obstetrics team.
+She transitioned to OhioHealth Doctors Family Medicine Residency in June 2022, where she has become a co-medical director of the Community Care Clinic and teaching faculty on the inpatient service.

 She has always lived in Columbus and grew up on the east side in a family of eleven children.
 She has 2 adult children and 3 grandchildren.
-She is in a long term relationship and really enjoys traveling with her partner, Michael.
-They also enjoy motorcycling together and enjoy their 3 dogs!
+She is in a long-term relationship and really enjoys traveling with her partner, Michael.
+They also enjoy motorcycling together and spending time with their 3 dogs!

 Andrew Eilerman, DO FACOFP (he/him):

 Dr. Eilerman is a strong advocate for residents, patients, staff and faculty!
 He is passionate about teaching and uses a holistic approach to any situation!
 His medical interests include endocrinology and diabetes care, pediatrics, practice management and osteopathic treatment.
-He attended school at Ohio University Heritage College of Osteopathic Medicine (OUHCOM) and completed residency at Doctors.
-He enjoys home improvement projects with his pediatrician wife Kim, and acts as an 'entertainment liaison' for his 3 kids' softball/baseball games and Cub Scout adventures!
+He attended school at Ohio University Heritage College of Osteopathic Medicine (OUHCOM) and completed residency at Doctors Hospital Family Medicine.
+He enjoys home improvement projects with his pediatrician wife Kim and acts as an 'entertainment liaison' for his 3 kids' softball/baseball games and Cub Scout adventures!

 Andrew Faiella, Pharm-D, BCACP